Patience Agbabi is a poet, performer and workshop facilitator.

 She was born in London in 1965 to Nigerian parents and spent her teenage years living in North Wales.
 She was educated at Oxford University and has appeared at numerous diverse venues in the UK and abroad.

 She is, however, an unconventional performance poet: a formalist, often adapting traditional forms such as sonnets and sestinas to her own gender-bending sexual politics.
-As Kwame Dawes has noted, Agbabi 'likes to tinker and toy with language, with metre and with sound'.
+As Kwame Dawes has noted, Agbabi "likes to tinker and toy with language, with metre and with sound".
 This concern with form makes her work different from contemporaries such as Jackie Kay and Zena Edwards or Lemn Sissay.
-Like them, she may have been inspired by the 'dub' poetry heard in Britain from the 1970-80s onwards, by Kwesi Johnson and Zephanaiah, addressing issues of race, or social comment; and by the melodic song-like poems of Jean Binta Breeze.
+Like them, she may have been inspired by the 'dub' poetry heard in Britain from the 1970-80s onwards, by Kwesi Johnson and Zephanaiah, addressing issues of race or social comment, and by the melodic song-like poems of Jean Binta Breeze.
 But influence by other poets cannot fully explain her work's dynamism.
-Agbabi straddles boundaries, collaborating with others in creating it, just as she also takes techniques from other art forms; most obviously the wordplay, rhythms and rhyming effects of 'rap' music.
+Agbabi straddles boundaries, collaborating with others, just as she takes techniques from other art forms, most obviously the wordplay, rhythms and rhyming effects of rap music.
 (For three years from 1995 she was a member of Atomic Lip, a group of female rappers whose act incorporated video with live performance).
 R.A.W.
 (1995), her first publication, was essentially a rap poem.
 Rap, as a pop music form, originated with young black American men; Agbabi and others have helped feminise it.

-When Transformatrix appeared in 2000, it was hailed for its flamboyant formal variety, as well as being 'a telling commentary on the realities of modern Britain'.
-In truth her work seems more personal than political, with a distinctively shifting sense of cultural identity - across race, gender and especially sexuality.
-Her best poems create a tension between their urgent contemporary concerns and 'dangerous' subject matter (that includes S&M practices) and the formal poetics.
-Many of the poems are, Kwame Dawes further pointed out, 'tensely contained in form and the masking of personae'.
-There are also poems in prose, a 'concrete' poem (ingeniously taking off on sculptor Carl Andre's notorious bricks), and a 'List Poem' comprising fifty rhyming questions.
+When Transformatrix appeared in 2000, it was hailed for its flamboyant formal variety, as well as being "a telling commentary on the realities of modern Britain".
+In truth, her work seems more personal than political, with a distinctively shifting sense of cultural identity - across race, gender and especially sexuality.
+Her best poems create a tension between their urgent contemporary concerns and 'dangerous' subject matter (including S&M practices) and the formal poetics.
+Many of the poems are, Kwame Dawes further pointed out, "tensely contained in form and the masking of personae".
+There are also poems in prose, a 'concrete' poem (ingeniously taking off on sculptor Carl Andre's notorious bricks), and a 'List Poem' comprising 50 rhyming questions.
 There are interpolations of pop song lyrics; her verbal acrobatics can include words taken from computer-speak or soap operas.
-She calls herself 'bi-cultural', telling us 'I was raised on Watch with Mother / The Rime of the Ancient Mariner / and Fight the Power'.
+She calls herself 'bi-cultural', telling us "I was raised on Watch with Mother / The Rime of the Ancient Mariner / and Fight the Power".

 Dr Jules Smith, 2003